bcSpace/Option-Back-Testing-Framework/README.md

 •	Recording of stats for the strategy (the table on the Testing tab), by default these stats are recorded; Daily Return, Daily Stdeva, Monthly Return, Annual Return, and Sharpe Ratio

-•	Displaying on a chart using JFreeChart various statistics, by default; Account value with no compounding and a histogram of daily returns.
+•	Displaying various statistics on a chart (using JFreeChart), by default; Account value with no compounding and a histogram of daily returns.

 •	Strategy specific stats and charts can easily be added